daifukusensei/wyze-cam-to-google-drive/README.md

 5. Boot, and new motion-detected recordings will be uploaded to the root of your Google Drive in the naming-convention of `YYYYMMDD-HHMM.mp4`

 ## Disclaimer
-**Use at your own risk.** It's bad practise to hard-code credentials in a script, though the light-weight busybox Linux environment used by [wz_mini_hacks](https://github.com/gtxaspec/wz_mini_hacks) made the use of service accounts challenging for my use-case.
+**Use at your own risk.** It's bad practise to hard-code credentials in a script, though the light-weight busybox Linux environment used by [wz_mini_hacks](https://github.com/gtxaspec/wz_mini_hacks) made implementation of service accounts challenging.
 Thus, a Google account dedicated for use by this script is preferred.